All Episodes

 Research confirms that within 24 hours of toilets being flushed, viruses and pathogens from those toilets are in the coastal waters.

-Many people are even becoming infected now with viruses and bacteria that are traced to that flushing while playing in the ocean and this septic tank pollution might also be related to the increase in the killing pathogens that have not been seen ravaging coral before.
+And this septic tank pollution might also be related to the increase in the killing pathogens that have not been seen ravaging coral before.

-I want to thank Dreamland and Coast listeners who helped me stay current with news about
+I want to thank Dreamland and Coast listeners who helped me stay current with news about Earth changes and unusual phenomena.

-And I always welcome faxes to my number which is 215-491-9842.
+And I always welcome faxes to my number, which is 215-491-9842.

-That's 215-491-9842 to fax me.
+That's 215-491-9842 to FAXME.

-My mailing address is Linda Howe, H-O-W-E, Post Office Box 300, Jamison, Pennsylvania,
+And my mailing address is Linda Howe, H-O-W-E, Post Office Box 300, Jameson, Pennsylvania, zip code 1-8929.

-That's Linda Howe, post office box 300 in Jameson, Pennsylvania, 18929.
+That's Linda Howe, Post Office Box 300, in Jameson, Pennsylvania, 18929.

-And all right, I'll check into the horses, and I'm checking into You get the feeling, Linda, that the environment's
+And Art, I'll check into the horses, and I'm checking into the whales.

 Some days I do, and other days I say we have to keep trying to change what we do.